 If I Needed Someone

-For those among you who think U.S. taxes are too high, consider: when Harrison wrote this song in 1966, each member of The Beatles was in the U.K.’s highest tax bracket and each lad was subject to a 95% supertax.
+For those among you who think U.S. taxes are too high, consider: when Harrison wrote this song in 1966, each member of the Beatles was in the UK's highest tax bracket and each lad was subject to a 95 percent supertax.
 Harrison wrote the song out of anger, calling out "Mr. Heath" and "Mr. Wilson," leaders of the Conservative and Labour parties respectively.
 The song is sometimes cited as an example of Harrison's scintillating guitar work – but many are surprised to learn that the snarling lead solo was actually played by Paul McCartney.
-In 1981, Weird Al Yankovic paid the song a high compliment by recording a parody version called "Pac-Man" about the videogame craze then sweeping America.
+In 1981, Weird Al Yankovic paid the song a high compliment by recording a parody version called "Pac-Man" about the videogame craze.
 The song has also been covered by Stevie Ray Vaughan, Nickel Creek and Pat Travers.

 Here Comes the Sun

 It was 1969 and Harrison was having a difficult year.
 The band was having business troubles, he'd been busted for marijuana possession, had temporarily left the Beatles, and had even had his tonsils removed.
 Perhaps he needed something to lift his spirits, and there is no better spirit-lifting song than "Here Comes The Sun."
 Harrison wrote the tune while visiting his friend Eric Clapton.
 "It was just a really nice sunny day," he told the BBC.
 "And I picked up the guitar, which was the first time I'd played the guitar for a couple of weeks because I'd been so busy.
 And the first thing that came out was that song."
 It was the first Harrison song released as a Beatles A-side single.